 Develop ways to create an inclusive and welcoming environment on campus and in their communities

-Students Achieving Goals Through Education
+Students Achieve Goals through Education

 The SAGE program is one component of Towson University's cultural diversity and student retention plan.
 Program resources are used to foster academic achievement, personal development, and campus wide involvement among entering students from diverse backgrounds.
-The SAGE program's original mission continues and has expanded to include any entering freshmen who wishes to participate.
+The SAGE program's original mission continues and has expanded to include any entering freshman who wishes to participate.
 SAGE program participants are assigned a peer mentor and participate in various activities that enhance academic, budget management, and decision-making skills.
 Participants also expand their knowledge of diverse cultural groups, career development strategies, and participate in networking opportunities.

 Digital Storytelling is the modern expression of the ancient art of storytelling.
 Digital Stories derive their power by weaving images, music, narrative & voice together, thereby giving deep dimension and vivid color to characters, situations, experiences, and insights.